casangi/casadocs/docs/tasks/task_tclean.rst

    'NEPTUNE', 'PLUTO', 'SUN', 'MOON') or is an ephemerides table, then that source is tracked and the background sources get smeared (which is useful especially for long observations or multi epoch data).
+The ephemeris table can be either the one attached to the MS in FIELD table or an externally provided one such as one generated by getephemtable.
+The table name should include a proper (relative/absolute) path in order to tclean to find the correct one.
-There is a special case, when phasecenter='TRACKFIELD', which will use the ephemerides or polynomial phasecenter in the FIELD table of the MeasurementSets as the source center to track.
+   There is a special case, when phasecenter='TRACKFIELD' (it should be in all caps), which will use the ephemerides or polynomial phasecenter in the FIELD table of the MeasurementSets as the source center to track.
    When in tracking mode,  the image center will be the direction of